melezhik/outthentic/README.md

 ## Options

 - `--project` - root directory of outhentic project, if not set story runner starts with current working directory

+- `--debug` - add debug info to test output, one of possible values : \`0,1,2'. default value is \`0'

+- `--runner_debug` - add low level debug info to test output, mostly useful by me :) when debugging story runner

 - `--story` -  run only single story, this should be file path without extentions:

 ```
   foo/story.pl
   foo/bar/story.pl